sophiekaymiller/universal-cpa-review-static-site/_products/aud.md

 name: AUD
 old_price: ''
 price: "$99"
-short_description: 'Enhance your Audit exam study schedule with the best online CPA exam study resource.
+short_description: 'Enhance your Audit and Attestation exam study schedule with the best online CPA exam study resource.
 The Universal CPA Review Online Test Bank is a brand-new supplement in studying for the Uniform CPA Exam.
-Our Audit test bank includes over 1,300 multiple choice practice questions that come with detailed answer rationales, as well as 55 task-based simulations to better prepare you for test day. '
+Our Audit test bank includes over 1,200 multiple choice practice questions that come with detailed answer rationales, as well as 55 task-based simulations to better prepare you for test day. '
 thumbnail: "/assets/images/icons/products/aud.svg"
 features:
-- 1,300 Multiple choice FAR questions that replicate the CPA exam.
+- 1,200 Multiple choice Audit questions that replicate the CPA exam.
 - In depth explanations that will give you a step-by-step, systematic way of solving problems.
 - 55 Task-based simulations that will prepare you for test day.